 Leave a comment

-If you have any questions about where to focus in portrait photos, let us know in the comments.
+If you have any questions about where to focus in individual portrait photos and when photographing groups, let us know in the comments.

-Also, we love good news, so if our focus tips have helped you to understand how to get sharp photos, share that too.
+Also, we love good news, so if our focus tips have helped you with photographing large groups, share that too.